On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

 Here, the curve of the $3$-tuple-site data is always above the curve of the $2$-tuple-site data.
-With Mathematica \citep{Mathematica} we again verified that there exists no combination of $p$ and $q$ such that Maximum Parsimony is consistent on $2$-tuple-site data while it is inconsistent on $3$-tuple-site data.
-Finally, we calculate the sizes of the areas where Maximum Parsimony is statistically inconsistent on single, $2$-tuple and $3$-tuple-site data for two and four character states (see Table \ref{SizeT2}).
-Similar to the previous analyses based on tree $(T_1, \theta_{T_1})$, the relative size of the areas where Maximum Parsimony is statistically inconsistent decreases with an increasing $k$, i.e. with an increasing tuple length.
-Note, however, that when comparing the results for trees $(T_1, \theta_{T_1})$ and $(T_1, \tilde{\theta}_{T_1})$ the percentage of the area where Maximum Parsimony is statistically inconsistent on tree $(T_1, \tilde{\theta}_{T_1})$ is in all cases higher than the corresponding percentage for tree $(T_1, \theta_{T_1})$ (cf. Tables \ref{percentage} and \ref{SizeT2}).
+With Mathematica \citep{Mathematica} we again verified that there exists no combination of $p$ and $q$ such that MP is consistent on $2$-tuple-site data while it is inconsistent on $3$-tuple-site data.
+Finally, we calculate the sizes of the areas where MP is statistically inconsistent on single, $2$-tuple and $3$-tuple-site data for two and four character states (see Table \ref{SizeT2}).
+Similar to the previous analyses based on tree $(T_1, \theta_{T_1})$, the relative size of the areas where MP is statistically inconsistent decreases with an increasing $k$, i.e. with an increasing tuple length.
+Note, however, that when comparing the results for trees $(T_1, \theta_{T_1})$ and $(T_1, \tilde{\theta}_{T_1})$ the percentage of the area where MP is statistically inconsistent on tree $(T_1, \tilde{\theta}_{T_1})$ is in all cases higher than the corresponding percentage for tree $(T_1, \theta_{T_1})$ (cf. Tables \ref{percentage} and \ref{SizeT2}).

 Summarizing the above we see that in this case the branch lengths of the tree $(T_1, \tilde{\theta}_{T_1})$, in particular the fact that the two long edges are closer to each other, have several effects when compared to tree $(T_1, \theta_{T_1})$.
-On the one hand, the statistical inconsistency of Maximum Parsimony on single-site data now implies its statistical inconsistency on $2$- and $3$-tuple site data (which was not the case for tree $(T_1, \theta_{T_1})$).
-On the other hand, the size of the area where Maximum Parsimony is statistically inconsistent in proportion to the size of $[0, \frac{1}{r}] \times [0, \frac{1}{r}]$ is higher for tree $(T_1, \tilde{\theta}_{T_1})$ than for tree $(T_1, \theta_{T_1})$ regardless of the tuple length $k$ and the number of character states $r$.
+On the one hand, the statistical inconsistency of MP on single-site data now implies its statistical inconsistency on $2$- and $3$-tuple site data (which was not the case for tree $(T_1, \theta_{T_1})$).
+On the other hand, the size of the area where MP is statistically inconsistent in proportion to the size of $[0, \frac{1}{r}] \times [0, \frac{1}{r}]$ is higher for tree $(T_1, \tilde{\theta}_{T_1})$ than for tree $(T_1, \theta_{T_1})$ regardless of the tuple length $k$ and the number of character states $r$.
 Possibly this is due to the fact that the total distance between the leaves pending on the long branches, namely 1 and 3, is here only $p+q+q = 2p + q$, whereas in the case of $(T_1,\theta_{T_1})$, the distances between the leaves on long branches (in that case, 1 and 4) is $2p+2q$.
 This has an impact on the character probabilities and therefore might cause some inhibition for parsimony to (wrongly) group these leaves together.